Gristydesigns/elegance-salon/README.md

 This page shows the products salon uses and that can be purchased. as a developer i wanted to offer a blog, so developed the format of two prodcuts to be showcased. the use of fontawesome scissors were used here.
 This page has been developed so that on a monthly basis new articles acn be shared.
 The buttons take the viewer either through to salon landline or to purchase products.
+The grow function on this page has been disabled as it is too distracting to viewer.
+The navigation bar is not fixed on this page as there limited scroll.
 *Footer*

 The footer has links to the other social media sites for access through click.
 This is also access to afflicate link for JOICO products.